gem/oq-engine/docs/effective-realizations.rst

    and produces 1280 potential realizations;
  * `seifa_model.xml` contains 6 Tectonic Region Types numbered from 14 to 19
    and produces 640 potential realizations;

-The `col` list contains a single element which is the tectonic region type: this is always the case when full enumeration is enabled.
-That list is only interesting when you are doing sampling, which is a case which we will consider later on.

 In practice, you want to know if your complete logic tree will be reduced by the filtering, i.e. you want to know the effective